 It’s where the prairies meet the Rockies.
 It’s one of the most sought after outdoor playgrounds in Alberta—nay, in Canada….
 It’s Waterton Lakes National Park!
 In 2014, National Geographic rated Crypt Lake as one of the World’s 20 Most Thrilling Trails!
 It’s a great way to experience this part of Alberta.

-I’ve been wanting to go to Waterton Lakes National Park for years now.
+I’ve been wanting to do the Crypt Lake hike in Waterton Lakes National Park for a while now.
 A few weeks ago, I finally decided to plan to trip and invited my friend Kevin along for the ride.

 We drove down from Calgary on Friday afternoon to buy our boat shuttle tickets from Waterton Shoreline Cruise Company.
 The round-trip was $28 per adult.
 They only sell tickets one day in advance and they don’t sell online—only in person.
 This was a nice excuse to spend the evening near Waterton, opting for an Airbnb 20 minutes from the park since the limited town campsites were all booked up.
 We explored some gift shops, ate supper at the Thirsty Bear, spotted a momma bear and cubs in the park (!), and then found our way to our accommodations.

 About the Crypt Lake Hike in Waterton Lakes National Park

 Location: Waterton Lakes National Park